Image Fusion via Vision-Language Model

-\bfsection{Vision-Language model} Recently, visual language multimodal learning \cite{radford2021learning,DBLP:conf/icml/0001LXH22,xu2015show,brooks2023instructpix2pix} has become a hot research topic.
-In particular, vision-language model (VLM) \cite{zhu2023minigpt,wang2021simvlm,DBLP:conf/icml/0001LXH22,OpenAI_GPT4_2023,zhang2023gpt4roi} such as BLIP \cite{DBLP:conf/icml/0001LXH22,DBLP:conf/icml/0008LSH23}, DALL-E \cite{ramesh2021zero,ramesh2022hierarchical}, and GPT4 \cite{OpenAI_GPT4_2023} show powerful performance in several downstream tasks.
+\bfsection{Vision-Language Model} Recently, visual language multi-modal learning \cite{radford2021learning,DBLP:conf/icml/0001LXH22,xu2015show,brooks2023instructpix2pix,qin2024accurate,huang2024billm} has become a hot research topic.
+In particular, vision-language models \cite{zhu2023minigpt,wang2021simvlm,DBLP:conf/icml/0001LXH22,OpenAI_GPT4_2023,zhang2023gpt4roi} such as BLIP \cite{DBLP:conf/icml/0001LXH22,DBLP:conf/icml/0008LSH23}, DALL-E \cite{ramesh2021zero,ramesh2022hierarchical}, and GPT4 \cite{OpenAI_GPT4_2023} have shown powerful performance in several downstream tasks.
 BLIP demonstrates powerful knowledge prompt capabilities in bridging between frozen visual feature pre-trained encoders and frozen large language models.
 GPT4 also shows strong general performance based on visual language pre-training.
-With the help of these large models \cite{touvron2023llama,OpenAI_GPT4_2023}, a lot of studies \cite{zhang2023gpt4roi,zhu2023minigpt} in the field of image captioning have turned into guiding the large models to describe images in detail in the form of natural language.
+With the help of these large models \cite{touvron2023llama,OpenAI_GPT4_2023}, a lot of studies \cite{zhang2023gpt4roi,zhu2023minigpt} in image captioning have turned into guiding the large models to provide detailed descriptions of images in the form of natural language.
 These large models provide external common knowledge for image caption.
 The key details information from the image such as dense caption, can provide a strong explicit prompt.
 It allows the image to be presented in a descriptive form that covers the key information.
 Inspired by this, we aim to introduce a vision-language model to image fusion so that text can guide image fusion in an effective and intuitive way.

-\bfsection{Comparison with existing approaches} The most closely related approaches to our method are the ones that use pattern recognition tasks to provide guidance through visual semantic information.
+\bfsection{Comparison with Existing Approaches} The most closely related approaches to our method are the ones that use pattern recognition tasks to provide guidance through visual semantic information \cite{DBLP:journals/inffus/TangYM22,Liu_2023_ICCV,DBLP:conf/cvpr/LiuFHWLZL22,DBLP:conf/cvpr/ZhaoXZHL23}.
 In contrast to such methods, our approach transcends the limitations of visual semantic information by utilizing deeper-level textual semantic information, guiding the feature extraction and selection in fusion tasks through language and textual features.
 The integration of VLM in image fusion tasks promises a transformative shift, enabling a more holistic understanding of images through the combined perspectives of both visual perception and textual context, thereby paving the way for more sophisticated and application-specific fusion techniques.